libicocco/remote_rsync/README.md

 Usage:
 ------

+First download the script:

+    user@local-host$ git clone https://libicocco@github.com/libicocco/remote_rsync.git
+    user@local-host$ cd remote_rsync

-You should have ssh access to the server where you want to backup to.
+Remember that you should have ssh access to the server where you want to backup to.
 If you want to avoid inputting several times your password, you should create an ssh key pair: